10 Vegetable Garden Design Ideas

 No space in the ground?
 No problem.
 Plant a vertical garden!

 @melaniecollup built this freestanding wood structure to hang fabric pocket planters.
-Fabric planters are breathable, which helps oxygen reach the roots, encouraging healthy growth.
+Fabric planters are breathable, allowing oxygen reach the roots, which encourages healthy growth.
 Concrete was poured into large circular pots to anchor the wood posts, then topped with soil for plants with short roots.
-Check out these other inspirational vertical gardens.
+Check out these other inspirational vertical gardens. — EY.

 Square-Foot Garden Design

-Square foot gardening is a layout technique that helps you utilize every square inch of soil.
+Square-foot gardening is a layout technique that lets you utilize every square inch of soil.

-Make sure neighboring plants are different colors, textures and leaf sizes to get the high-contrast effect seen here.
-And be sure to leave 12 inches of space between rows so your greens aren’t overcrowded.
+Make sure neighboring plants are different colors, textures and leaf sizes to achieve the high-contrast effect seen here.
+And be sure to leave 12 inches of space between rows so your greens aren’t overcrowded. — EY.

 Incorporating grow bags into your garden design can have many benefits.
 According to the gardening experts at @our.garden.gig, grow bags encourage superior root growth thanks to air pruning.
 That’s the process where air circulation in the bag naturally prunes the roots.